 Sales and marketing expenses consist of market research and commercial activities related to the sale of our NeuroStar Advanced Therapy Systems and treatment sessions and salaries and related benefits, sales commissions and share-based compensation for employees focused on these efforts.
-Other significant sales and marketing costs include conferences and trade shows, promotional and marketing activities, including direct and online marketing, practice support programs and radio media campaigns, co-op marketing, travel and training expenses.
+Other significant sales and marketing costs include conferences and trade shows, promotional and marketing activities, including direct and online marketing, practice support programs and radio media campaigns, co-op marketing, travel, training expenses and bad debt expense.

-We anticipate that our sales and marketing expenses will remain materially consistent during 2024 compared to 2023 expenses.
-We have plans to grow the co-op marketing program, but that increase in expense will be offset by savings in other areas.
+We anticipate that our sales and marketing expenses will remain materially consistent during 2024 compared to 2023, within this category our reduced personnel and marketing program expense have been offset by increases related to bad debt expense.